Tod Inlet in Gowlland Tod Provincial Park

 SNIDCEL Place of Blue Grouse signTod Inlet is a historically significant area as it was a traditional place used by the W̱SÁNEĆ (Saanich) First Nation.
 It was called SṈIDȻEȽ, (pronounced ‘sneed-kwith’) which means, “place of the Blue Grouse”, a symbol meaning the land was plentiful.
 This was an important area for gathering edible and medicinal plants and building materials.
 Culturally modified trees (Western Red Cedar) can be seen along edges of the trail.

 The industry brought settlers to the area and the construction of shanty towns.
 There is lots of evidence of these people’s lives scattered throughout the area, which included a large community of Chinese, Sikh & European immigrants.
-Cement foundations and discarded bricks along the banks of the inlet are very prominent features, and there is an old garbage dump hidden in the forest with the remains of pottery, old glass bottles, tin cans & boots.
-As you begin walking the trail you will see an old dam on Tod Creek and remains of other industrial structures further along the trail.
+Cement foundations and discarded bricks along the banks of the inlet are very prominent features and there is an old garbage dump hidden in the forest along Tod Creek with the remains of pottery, old glass bottles, tin cans & boots.

 Tod Creek Dam